 Consumers regularly said their choices were influenced by HCP recommendation.
 It was very clear.
 Drive recommendation to drive sales.

 The B2B CRM program helped those HCPs engage with Sustenagen.
 They became better informed about the category and brand and were more likely to recommend it.

 Conclusion - Get the most out of B2B CRM programs

 The buying decision in Business-to-business (B2B) marketing can be complex.

 It’s a professional, rather than personal decision.
 The buying company’s culture influences the decision.
 There’s a much larger value attached to the decision or recommendation.

-Our example in this article showed how a B2B CRM program isn’t a stand-alone activity.
+Our example here showed how a B2B CRM program isn’t a stand-alone activity.
 It links together different activities targeting customers at different parts of the funnel.

 Advertising drives customers to your B2B CRM website.
-Your website signs them up and you contact them regularly with newsletters, emails and events.
+Your website signs them up, and you contact them regularly with newsletters, emails and events.
 This gives you a “relationship” to “manage” with the “customer”.
-They’re happy to hear from you, and to interact with your sales team.
+They’re happy to hear from you and interact with your sales team.